 The metric here is the rate of activation.

-The rate of activation is a ratio used to track the effectiveness of a company when it comes to delivering the first value as well as in the design of the first experience a user will have with the product.
+The rate of activation is a ratio that tracks the effectiveness of a company when it comes to delivering the first value as well as in the design of the first experience a user will have with the product.
 The activation rate shows the percentage of the customers who activated their free trial and had their first value unit delivered.

 - Customer paid: the action that should be taken to move to the next level.

-Note: as SaaS company will have a difficult time using an onboarding solution of a third-party.
+Note: SaaS companies will have a difficult time using an onboarding solution of a third party.
 User onboarding is a vital step, and you may never find an outsider who can create the perfect product that will meet the expectations of your customers.
 This is something that the product team should always keep in mind.

 When a user or prospect pays for the product, they become customers.
 The next goal is to ensure that the customer becomes very active.
 You should ask your team these questions.